brc20pm/documentation/docs/monetization.md

 ## Anchor Token Conversion

-#### When the transaction operation code is Send, 50% of the transaction fee of 1000 Satoshis you paid and the excess will be automatically converted into the anchor token **ORDS** after 6-12 blocks are confirmed (1 ORDS = 1 Satoshis)
+#### When the transaction operation code is Send, 50% of the transaction fee of 1000 Satoshis you paid and the excess will be automatically converted into the anchor token **ORDS** after 6-12 blocks are confirmed (1 ORDS = 1 Satoshi)